truongbaan/COSC2769_FullStack_Group_Project/backend/backend.api.md

 }
 ```
 **Notes:**`
+- At least 1 field must be updated.
 - Image is stored as path.
 - If updating an image, `form-data` is `required`.
 Otherwise, either `form-data` or `JSON` works.
 - If updating instock status, must use JSON.